Faculty

 Director, Bloomberg Center for Cities at Harvard University

-, Bloomberg Harvard City Leadership Initiative
+Faculty Co-Chair, Bloomberg Harvard City Leadership Initiative

 Emma Bloomberg Senior Lecturer in Public Policy and Management, Harvard Kennedy School

-As the Emma Bloomberg Senior Lecturer in Public Policy and Management at Harvard Kennedy School, Dr. de Jong’s research and teaching focus on the challenges of making the public sector more effective, efficient, equitable, and responsive to social needs.
-A specialist in experiential learning, Jorrit has taught strategic management and public problem solving in degree and executive education programs at HKS and around the world.
+Jorrit de Jong is the Emma Bloomberg Senior Lecturer in Public Policy and Management at Harvard Kennedy School.
+He is director of the Bloomberg Center for Cities at Harvard University.
+His research and teaching focus on the challenges of making the public sector more effective, efficient, equitable, and responsive to social needs.
+A specialist in experiential learning, Jorrit has taught strategic management and public problem-solving in degree and executive education programs at HKS and around the world.

 Before coming to Harvard, Jorrit co-founded the Kafka Brigade, a social enterprise in Europe that helps governments diagnose and remedy bureaucratic dysfunction.
-Before that, he was director of the Center for Government Studies at Leiden University and founding co-director of a consulting firm for the public sector in Amsterdam.
+Before that he was director of the Center for Government Studies at Leiden University and founding co-director of a consulting firm for the public sector in Amsterdam.

 His research has been published in various academic journals, including Public Administration Review, Public Management Review, Stanford Social Innovation Review, International Journal of Public Administration, and the Journal of Public Health Management and Policy.